telerik/kendo-ui-core/docs/web/grid/how-to/excel/export-checked-columns-only.md

 ---
-title: Export only checked columns
+title: Export Checked Columns Only
-page_title: Create Excel file from checked columns only
+page_title:  Export Checked Columns Only | Kendo UI Grid Widget
-description: This article shows how to create Excel document from the checked rows only
+description: "Learn how to create Excel documents by exporting the checked columns only from a Kendo UI Grid widget."
+slug: howto_export_checked_columns_only_grid
 ---

-## Export checked columns of the Grid

-### Example - create an Excel document from checked columns only
+# Export Checked Columns Only

+###### Example

 ```html
      <div id="grid"></div>